fcastellanomacias/3factorization/README.md

 # Factorization of birational morphisms between smooth threefolds (work in progress)

-Question: can every birational morphism between smooth projective threefolds be factored into smooth blowdowns and flops?
+Question: can every (toric) birational morphism between smooth projective (toric) threefolds be factored into a sequence of (torus-invariant) smooth blowdowns and flops?

 ---